BigDigits multiple-precision arithmetic source code

 Compiling with C++

-See the Makefiles in the download.
-There is one for Linux/Cygwin environments using gcc and another for Borland, using bcc32.
+See the Makefile in the download for Linux/Cygwin environments using gcc.
 These are not necessarily examples of the most efficient Makefiles possible.

 Compiling on a 64-bit machine